-Cockroach Labs (CRL) is committed to the delivery of the highest quality software and services to our customers.
-Essential to that quality is a steadfast dedication to Security in all aspects of our business.
-Our basic Information Systems Policy (ISP) is based on ISO 27001:2013 augmented with controls and best practices from NIST, HITRUST, PCI-DSS and AICPA SOC 2.
-The purpose of this document is to highlight the processes and controls that CRL has in place to ensure protection and security of our customer data.
-Policies that are related to Managed CockroachDB (aka managed service offering or MSO) is specifically called out when relevant.
+Cockroach Labs is committed to the delivery of the highest quality software and services to our customers.
+Essential to that quality is a steadfast dedication to security in all aspects of our business.
+We maintain a set of internal information security policies and processes based on controls and best practices from AICPA SOC 2 Trust Services Criteria.
+Azure is not currently covered in the CockroachDB Cloud SOC 2 reports.
+The purpose of this document is to highlight processes and controls that Cockroach Labs has in place to ensure protection and security of our customer data.
+Policies that are related to CockroachDB Cloud are specifically called out when relevant.

 1. Customer Data Access and Management

 The customer has the choice to choose Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP).
 Each CockroachDB Dedicated customer receives a single-tenant CockroachDB cluster which is spun up in a separate virtual network in Cockroach Labs managed cloud account.
 The customer has the choice to choose Amazon Web Services (AWS) or Google Cloud Platform (GCP).
 The separate virtual networks are fully isolated to ensure that each customer’s cluster is separated from other customers.
 A limited number of Cockroach Labs employees who require such access for maintenance & support are granted access to these customer clusters, as specified in the contracts between Cockroach Labs and the customer.